rhysd/fast-json-clone/README.md

 ### Why this package is the fastest?

-Since this pacakge is optimized for removing function calls in the hot loop as much as possible. [rfdc][] is implemented with the same strategy.
+Since this package is optimized for removing non-inline function calls in the hot loop as much as possible. [rfdc][] is implemented with the same strategy.

 ### Then why this package is faster than rfdc?

 Since this package provides less functionality. rfdc provides some extra functionalities such as support for some non-JSON types (`Date`, `Regexp`, ...).
-It increses number of branches and causes some trade-off.
+They cause some trade-off.

 ## License